hybridgroup/gocv/cmd/README.md

 Open an image file from disk, then display it in a window.

+## TF Classifier

+Capture video from a connected webcam, then use the Tensorflow machine learning framework to classify whatever is in front of the camera.

 ## Version

 Displays the current version of OpenCV that is being used by GoCV.